 Pam can be reached at firstname.lastname@example.org, or by calling 479-966-4666.

-Erik grew up in Russellville, Arkansas and has a bachelor’s degree in Political Science from the University of Arkansas.
-He is currently a second year law student at the University of Arkansas School of Law.
-After graduating, Erik hopes to stay within the beautiful area of Northwest Arkansas to work within the realm of real estate transactions.
+Aashika grew up in India, the U.K., and Canada.
+She graduated with a bachelor’s degree in Psychology from the University of Toronto and is currently a second year law student at the University of Arkansas School of Law.
+Aashika has come to love the natural state and recognizes the importance of the efforts of the Northwest Arkansas Land Trust in preserving our natural landscapes.
+In addition to being outdoors, Aashika also enjoys reading and dancing!